jMonkeyEngine/examplegame-skulls-doc/miscellaneous.md

 ## Stretch Goals

 Stretch Goals
 {All random stuff that I’ve written down with no concern for scope whatsoever.
-The only one I would seriously consider is the responsive menu.}
+The only one I would seriously consider is the responsive menu and the keyboard input}

+### Keyboard Input

+>My first impression was that I was annoyed that I couldn't scroll around quickly enough, there was always someone spawning in the other corner. ;) I already need the mouse to pick powers, and apply them, and now additional to scroll.
+> I wish I could use the keyboard for selecting powers (e.g. numbers) and for scrolling (e.g. arrows).
+Possibly you didn't add keyboard inputs because you wanted to keep it simple.
+On the other hand, alternative keyboard input is a standard desktop game feature that people will want to learn about."

 ### End-game Cinematic